danielb0/UCSD-Pascal/MultiComp/CORE_TERMINAL_FAULTS.md

 `Components/TERMINAL/SBCTextDisplayRGB.vhd` in the MultiComp MiSTer core (a separate repository from this one — [MiSTer-devel/MultiComp_MiSTer](https://github.com/MiSTer-devel/MultiComp_MiSTer)) and confirmed present by direct comparison against the file.

-The editor issues this port worked around appear resolved on hardware, with further testing ongoing.
+**Confirmed by the p-System's own screen test program.** MultiComp did not pass it before these fixes; it passes now.
+The only remaining failures are keys not yet located on the physical keyboard — not terminal faults.
+This is a stronger check than the earlier hardware testing it supersedes: the screen test exercises the terminal systematically rather than through incidental use of the editor, so a pass here is direct evidence against fault 4 as well as faults 1 and 2, not just an absence of symptoms.

 A source-level follow-up to [TERMINAL.md](TERMINAL.md), which recorded four faults measured on hardware.
 This document traces them to the VHDL and finds